farlee2121/DevEssentialsBlog/content/draft/PADL/original.md

 - Trigger multiple adapters for one call
 - Retry and timeout policies

 These activities change for different reasons than either the business rules or the adapters.
-Their changes tend to apply to many flows of the system, but are not instrisic to any of the flows.
+Their changes tend to apply to many flows of the system, but are not intrinsic to any of the flows.
 Moving them into decorators allows them to be changed and configured independently.

 Default to decorating impacted adapters for the usecase.
 Decorate a service if every call to the service should have the same added per system configuration.